dash1291/commonplace/README.md

 ## Updating Commonplace

-Once you've run an `npm update`, you'll be running the latest commonplace scripts, but your modules will be out of date.

-To update your commonplace installation, simply run `commonplace update` from the root of your project.
-Commonplace will update all of the shared modules in-place.
+To update your commonplace installation, simply run `commonplace update --npm` from the root of your project.
+Commonplace will automatically update the global commonplace library to the latest version and update all of the shared modules.

 ## Things that haven't been built yet